-PED seeks community input on future of education
+PED seeks public input on future of education

 FARMINGTON — The New Mexico Public Education Department is presenting a series of meetings statewide to solicit input on the future of education for students as part of implementation of the federal Every Student Succeeds Act.